(Updated March 2017)

 Electricity generated in-state and importeda

-The basic longer-term problem is that, apart from some impressive wind farms, hardly any generating capacity had been built in California in the 20 years to 2000 due to officially-indulged environmental activism, despite almost 2% annual growth in demand.
-Furthermore, some 80% of California's generating plants were older than 35 years (the two largest gas-fired plants were 45 years old), and less than 5000 MWe of new plant was due to come on line 2000-03.
-In the event some 3000 MWe of gas combined cycle plant came on line by the end of 2001 and a further 8400 MWe from then to the end of 2005.
+The basic longer-term problem is that, apart from some impressive wind farms, hardly any generating capacity had been built in California in the 20 years to 2000 due to officially-indulged environmental activism, despite almost 2% annual growth in demand to then.
+From 2001 to 2015 in-state capacity increased from 53.3 GWe to 79.4 GWe, though in-state generation declined marginally.
+In 2001, some 80% of California's generating plants were older than 35 years (the two largest gas-fired plants were 45 years old), and less than 5000 MWe of new plant was due to come online in 2000-03.
+In the event some 3000 MWe of gas combined cycle plant came online by the end of 2001 and a further 8400 MWe from then to the end of 2005.

-From 2002 to 2006 'in-state' generation from coal dropped by 36% due the closure in 2005 of the Mohave plant (out of state but Californian-owned, hence deemed 'in-state'), and that from natural gas rose by 18% in line with a 26% increase in installed capacity (after dropping back to pre-2000 levels in 2002).
+From 2002 to 2006 in-state generation from coal dropped by 36% due the closure in 2005 of the Mohave plant (out of state but Californian-owned, hence deemed 'in-state'), and that from natural gas rose by 18% in line with a 26% increase in installed capacity (after dropping back to pre-2000 levels in 2002).
 Supply from hydro rose 59%, evidently due to seasonal factors, there being no increase in capacity.
-Early in 2012 the Independent Systerm Operator forecast peak demand on 46,350 MWe in 2012.
+The state has considerable wind capacity, and in 2015 this contributed 11.8 TWh from 6.3 GWe installed.
+The Californian Energy Commission in 2012 forecast peak demand of 65 GWe in 2015 rising to 71 GWe in 2022 (middle scenario).

 The 2000-01 crisis